ibm-messaging/mq-container-mft/README.md

 - **MFT_AGENT_NAME** - Required.
 Name of the agent to configure.
 - **BFG_JVM_PROPERTIES** - Optional - Any JVM property that needs to be set when running agent JVM.
 - **MFT_LOG_LEVEL** - Optional - Level of information displayed. `info` and `verbose` are the supported values with `info` being default.
 Contents of agent's output0.log is displayed if MFT_LOG_LEVEL is set to `verbose`.
+- **MFT_AGENT_START_WAIT_TIME** - Optionl.
+An agent might take some time to start after fteStartAgent command is issued.
+This is the time, in seconds, the containor will wait for an agent to start.
+If an agent does not within the specified wait time, the container will end.
+- **MFT_MOUNT_PATH** - Optional.
+Environment variable pointing to path from where agent will read files or write to.
+- **MFT_BRIDGE_CREDENTIAL_FILE** - Required for bridge type agents.
+Path of the user supplied protocol bridge credentials file used for connecting to protocol servers.
+See [here](docs/custompbacred.md) for more details on the format of the credential file.
+- **MFT_BRIDGE_PROPERTIES_FILE** - Optional.
+Valid only for bridge type agents.
+Path of the user supplied bridge properties file in XML format.

 ### Location of agent configuration files